wknd/wknd.github.io/_posts/blog/2018-03-21-finished-basic-layout.md

 Using his parameters I wrote a little [shell script](https://github.com/wknd/site-resources/blob/master/minifyimages.sh) that'll go through all my images and minimize the ones that haven't been done yet.
 I just need to remember to run this whenever I add a new image.

 ### caching
-{% include articleimage.html name="cloudflare-ttl.png" global="local" float="right" %}
+{% include articleimage.html image=page.images.cloudflare-ttl float="right" %}
 Another requirement for [google pagespeed](https://developers.google.com/speed/pagespeed/insights/?url=secur.ity-pro.be) to give a good score is properly utilizing caching.
 Loading an image or css for the first time can take seconds, but loading it a second time should take no time at all!

 However I have no control over the webserver to set the proper caching headers.